jessefulton-droid/the-game-maker/README.md

 **Created by Farrah**

-Kids can turn their favorite bedtime boods into awesome 90s arcade-style games using AI!
+Kids can turn their favorite bedtime books into awesome 90s arcade-style games using AI!

 ## ✨ What It Does